-rel="nofollow" attribute in a-Tags was initially proposed by google and was supported by MSN and Yahoo!
-The intention was to stem spam-links, that can largely occure in some webpages, especially blog comments.
+rel="nofollow" html attribute was initially proposed by google and was supported by MSN and Yahoo!
+The intention was to stem spam-links, that can largely occur in some webpages, especially blog comments.
 The famous blog engines founded that idea very cool and most of them are setting the nofollow attribute out of the box.
 WordPress does it by default too.
 But like many of good-mentioned ideas can lead to some not wanted problems.

 But many of famous blog use it per default.

-So should we consider nofollow attribute harmfull in any case and forever like No NoFollow intitiative1 do?
-Let’s inspect their 11 Reasons agains nofollow:
+So should we consider nofollow attribute harmful in any case and forever like No NoFollow initiative1 do?
+Let’s inspect their 11 Reasons against nofollow:

-- nofollow harms the connections between web sites - I agree with that, the default and not human evaluated nofollow - harms!
+- nofollow harms the connections between web sites - I strongly agree with this.

-- nofollow could be used to shut web sites out - This is true!
-And it can be very powerfull.
-Imagine: all bloggers from now on will sets nofollows on the wikipedia links.
+- nofollow could be used to shut web sites out Imagine: all bloggers from now on will add “nofollow” on the wikipedia links.
 Ok you will be never able arganize something like this, but if…! ;)